arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 - `SensorValues.hpp` handles the shared variables between the Edge Control and the MKR WiFi 1010 through I2C.
 - `helpers.h` handles the real-time clock (RTC) functions to retrieve the local date and time.

-Here is also defined a structure to handle the number of button taps to control each valve manually.
+This code's section also contains the defined structure to handle the number of enclosure button taps to control each valve manually.

 ```arduino